Health Policy & Advocacy

-Dr. Leigh Kimberg’s policy and advocacy work focuses on two areas, violence prevention and the diversity of the healthcare workforce.
-She has worked on policy and advocacy initiatives to prevent and mitigate the adverse effects of violence and trauma and promote models of trauma-informed and resiliency-promoting healthcare.
+Dr. Leigh Kimberg’s policy and advocacy work focuses on violence prevention, increasing enrollment of medical students from historically excluded communities, and advancing anti-racist, anti-oppression health professions education.
+She has worked on policy and advocacy initiatives to prevent and mitigate the adverse effects of violence and trauma and promote models of healing-centered, trauma-informed healthcare.
 Dr. Kimberg has served on national advisory boards convened by Futures without Violence (previously the Family Violence Prevention Fund) to develop national guidelines on addressing intimate partner violence in healthcare practice; she has also advocated for these guidelines to be adopted and implemented locally.
-Currently, she is federally funded to study the implementation of the Affordable Care Act’s mandate to provide all girls and women with IPV counseling and services.
-Dr. Kimberg serves as the San Francisco Department of Public Health representative to the Board of Supervisors mandated San Francisco Family Violence Council (SF FVC).
-Through the SF FVC, she participates in formulating local violence prevention and intervention policies in collaboration with other governmental and community-based organization partners.
-Dr. Kimberg also serves on a national taskforce convened by the Substance Abuse and Mental Health Services Administration (SAMHSA) to develop and disseminate models of trauma-informed care.
-As the Program Director for Program in Medical Education for the Urban Underserved (PRIME-US) at UCSF and the UCB-UCSF Joint Medical Program, she participates in policy and advocacy efforts to increase the diversity of the healthcare workforce.
-She is also privileged and honored to have the opportunity to actively support the policy and advocacy efforts of the PRIME-US students, who are national leaders in many areas including access to care, immigrant’s rights, DACA, and more.
+She garnered federal funding to study the implementation of the Affordable Care Act’s mandate to provide all girls and women with IPV counseling and services.
+Dr. Kimberg serves as the San Francisco Department of Public Health (SFDPH) representative to the Board of Supervisors mandated San Francisco Family Violence Council (SF FVC) to advance violence prevention and intervention policies in collaboration with other governmental and community-based organization partners.
+Recently, Dr. Kimberg has been engaging in abolitionist advocacy to eliminate policing in healthcare, including in SFDPH.
+As the Program Director for Program in Medical Education for the Urban Underserved (PRIME-US) at UCSF and the UCB-UCSF Joint Medical Program, she participates in policy and advocacy efforts to recruit and equip students from historically excluded communities to become physician health equity leaders.
+She is also privileged and honored to have the opportunity to actively support the policy and advocacy efforts of the PRIME-US students, who are national leaders in many areas including anti-racist medical education and healthcare, access to care, immigrant’s rights, DACA, and more.

 Margot Kushel, MD